sjultra/Guides/pfSense_install_one-node_infrastructure/README.md

 ![enter image description here](https://github.com/sjultra/Guides/blob/main/pfSense_install_one-node_infrastructure/images/8.png?raw=true)

-After rebooting, will ask if you need to configure VLANs.
-We do not have VLANs so hit n

-Next the system will try to detect the list of available network interfaces.
+After rebooting, it will ask to configure VLANs.
+If your env does not have any vlans insert no, if it has, insert yes The system will list all available network interfaces.
+Chose the parent interface name of the vlan Enter the vlan tag
-The system will ask you to choose 1 interface as the external interface [WAN] and 1 for [LAN].
+Next the system will ask you to choose 1 interface as the external interface [WAN] and 1 for [LAN].
 In our example we have em0 for WAN and em1 for LAN

 ![enter image description here](https://github.com/sjultra/Guides/blob/main/pfSense_install_one-node_infrastructure/images/9.png?raw=true)